LyzandeR/tableHTML/README.md

 ## Overview

-This is a package for creating easily CSS-ible HTML tables.
-The tables are compatible with any application that uses HTML / CSS.
-The package has successfully been tested with:
+The goal of `tableHTML` is to create easily CSS-ible HTML tables.
+It is compatible with any application that uses HTML / CSS and has successfully been tested with:

 * Shiny
 * Rmarkdown